 Each year the Skipton Swimarathon raises money for good causes, here in Guernsey.

-The Skipton Swimarathon Committee has chosen to jointly support the Priaulx Premature Baby Foundation and the Citizen’s Advice Bureau as the 2021 beneficiaries.
+The Skipton Swimarathon Committee has chosen to jointly support the Priaulx Premature Baby Foundation and the Citizen’s Advice Guernsey as the 2021 beneficiaries.

 The Priaulx Premature Baby Foundation has been supporting Channel Island families for the past 18 years.
 Founded by racing driver, Andy Priaulx, and his wife Jo, following the premature births of both their children, the initial aim was to support local families with premature babies when they felt helpless and alone.